Studying Classifier(-Free) Guidance From a Classifier-Centric Perspective: Analysis

 The effect of \cgguide~can be achieved by training two noise estimators for both conditional ($\noise_\theta(\data_{t}, t, \cond)$) and unconditional ($\noise_\theta(\data_{t}, t)$) denoising diffusion processes respectively.
 In practice,~\citet{ho2022classifier} propose to only train one conditional denoising diffusion model but randomly drop out the conditioning information $\cond$ during training to mimic the unconditional process.

-One may notice that~\equref{eq: guided_diffusion},~\ie,~Eq.\ (2) in~\cite{dhariwal2021diffusion}, \textit{lays the foundation for \cfgguide~\cite{ho2022classifier}}.
-We want to know whether this connection can be used to show that \cfgguide~inherits the characteristics of \cgguide.
+One may notice that~\equref{eq: guided_diffusion} \textit{lays the foundation for \cfgguide~\cite{ho2022classifier}}.
+If this is not clear, please refer to~\secref{supp sec: proof} for more details.
+We want to know whether the connection between~\cgguide~and~\cfgguide~can be used to show that \cfgguide~inherits the characteristics of \cgguide.
 Namely, does \cfgguide~also try to push the diffusion trajectories away from the data's decision boundary?
 Note, \cfgguide~does not directly involve any explicit classifier.
 However, based on our discussion in~\secref{sec: cg}, a well-trained classifier's decision boundary naturally aligns with the data's decision boundary.
 Experiments on 1D synthetic datasets provide an affirmative answer as shown in~\figref{fig: gaussian traj cfg}.

-Based on the understanding of the connection between \cgguide~and \cfgguide, we hypothesize that an approach which improves the generation quality of \cgguide~can also increase the fidelity of \cfgguide.
-We thus propose a generic framework from a classifier-centric perspective in the following.
-It focuses on improving low-quality generations around the decision boundary.